 Results of the landslide susceptibility assessment are shown in Fig. 8.
-The maps obtained by the logistic regression model are shown in Fig.8a,8c, and 8e, and the results of the weight of evidence model (Regmi et al., 2014; Razavizadeh et al.,

-2017) utilized as the comparative model are shown in Fig.8b, 8d, and 8f.
+The maps obtained by the logistic regression model are shown in Fig. 8a, c and e, and the results of the weightof-evidence model (WEM; Regmi et al., 2014; Razavizadeh et al., 2017) utilized as the comparative model are shown in Fig. 8b, d and f.
 The ROC curves were applied to show the accuracies of different models quantitatively, by plotting the cumulative percentage of observed landslide occurrence against the cumulative percentage from very high to low susceptibility with decreasing LSI values.
-As shown in Fig. 9 and Table 3, in all six cases, the AUC values are larger than 80% (except for the result of 2002), showing high accuracies of the landslide susceptibility assessment.
-By comparing the results of different models in the same year, the logistic regression model is better than the weight of evidence model in our study.
-Especially, the change of ROC curves, sensitivity and specificity values of weight of evidence model in different periods are significant, e.g., the sensitivity values are 83.0%, 70.8%, and 79.9% for the years 1992, 2002, and 2013 respectively, while that of logistic regression model, the sensitivity values are 74.6%, 75.0% and 78.4%, which indicates that the performance of logistic regression model is more stable than weight of evidence model.
+As shown in Fig. 9 and Table 3, in all six cases, the AUC values are larger than 80 % (except for the result of 2002), showing high accuracies of the landslide susceptibility assessment.
+By comparing the results of different models in the same year, the logistic regression model is better than the weight-of-evidence model in our study.
+In particular, the change in the ROC curves, sensitivity and specificity values of the weight-of-evidence model in different periods is significant - e.g., the sensitivity values are 83.0 %, 70.8 % and 79.9 % for the years 1992, 2002 and 2013 respectively, while for the logistic regression model the sensitivity values are 74.6%, 75.0% and 78.4% - which indicates that the performance of the logistic regression model is more stable than that of the weight-of-evidence model.